PATIENT PREPARATION – POSITIONING AND PRE-OXYGENATION

 LEVITAN’S THREE-STAGE APPROACH TO TRACHEAL INTUBATION

-Two-curve theory goes a long way to explaining difficulties with visualisation of the glottis (due to a pronounced primary curve and/or an up sloping vestibule axis) and with delivery of the tracheal tube (due to a pronounced secondary curve).
-Understanding this theory can therefore help us trying to overcome these difficulties, for example, with correct positioning, external laryngeal manipulation, and the use of stylets and bougies.
+Thinking about the primary and secondary curves helps to explain difficulties with visualisation of the glottis (due to a pronounced primary curve and/or an up sloping vestibule axis) and with delivery of the tracheal tube (due to a pronounced secondary curve).
+Understanding this can therefore help us trying to overcome these difficulties, for example, with correct positioning, external laryngeal manipulation, and the use of stylets and bougies.

 When managing these difficulties during the intubation attempt, it can be helpful to break tracheal intubation down into three stages as described by Richard Levitan:13